Emergency Funding for International Students Registered in Spring and/or Summer:

 Emergency bursaries are to cover verifiable emergencies, that is, the student is expected to demonstrate that there has been an unexpected essential expense or an unanticipated cut in funding.
 Emergency Bursaries are not intended to supplement a student’s income or to pay for items that should have been budgeted for.
 Emergency Bursaries have been granted for items such as travel resulting from a death in the immediate family.

-It is unlikely that either the Loan or Bursary Fund will be adequate to provide solutions to long-term financial problems.
-Before applying for a loan or bursary, students should determine how financial aid would assist in solving their financial difficulties.
+It is unlikely that either the Bursary or Loan Fund will be adequate to provide solutions to long-term financial problems.
+Before applying for a bursary or loan, students must determine how financial aid would assist in solving their financial difficulties.

-Before the start of their study, University of Alberta students need a secure plan in place to fund academic and living expenses for the duration of their studies, not just the first year.
+Before the start of their study, University of Alberta students need a secure budget plan to fund academic and living expenses for the duration of their studies, not just the first year.

-If, after reviewing the above guidelines, you feel you qualify for financial assistance, please complete and print the application form, or you may visit the International Services Centre to request an application form.
+If, after reviewing the above guidelines, you feel you qualify for financial assistance, follow these steps to submit an application:

 - A photocopy of your Study Permit

-- Photocopies of your proof of funds used for your most recent Temporary Resident Visa and Study Permit application.
-This may include: bank statements, letters from funders and parents.
+- If currently in your first year of study, provide photocopies of your proof of funds used for your most recent Temporary Resident Visa and Study Permit application.
+This may include bank statements, letters from funders and parents.

-- A copy of your residence contract/lease agreement and proof of housing payments
+- A copy of your residence contract/lease agreement and/or proof of housing payments

-Note: If your emergency is urgent, requiring funds in a matter of hours (e.g. you have to travel home immediately to attend a funeral of a parent), ask the Receptionist if you can speak with a staff member right away.
+Note: If your emergency is urgent, requiring funds in a matter of hours (e.g. you have to travel home immediately to attend a funeral of a parent), please email email@example.com.
 Otherwise, please follow the procedures outlined above.